-Whether this is due to an excess of kilojoules consumed, or because the fructose slows down metabolism and fat burning doesn’t really matter, the bottom line is too much sugar is stored as fat!
+Whether this is due to an excess of kilojoules consumed or because fructose slows down metabolism and fat burning doesn’t really matter.
+The bottom line is too much sugar is stored as fat!

-The 28 Day Weight Loss Challenge is a weekly meal plan, which consists of 3 snacks and 3 main meals a day.
+The 28 Day Weight Loss Challenge has a weekly meal plan, which consists of 3 snacks and 3 main meals a day.
 These recipes and meals are designed to help you lose weight safely and sustainably.
 Learn more about the Challenge here.

 3. Alcohol intake